-3.4.4 (b) Craven's Strategic Flood Risk Assessment (SFRA): The Council's Level 1 SFRA should be reviewed to identify more detailed and locally specific flood risk information relating to a site.
+- 3.4.4 (b) Craven's Strategic Flood Risk Assessment (SFRA): Applicants should look at the Council's Level 1 SFRA should be reviewed to identify more detailed and locally specific flood risk information relating to a site.
 This includes information showing the extent of Functional Floodplain (Flood Zone 3b) and areas at risk from other sources of flooding, such as surface water, reservoirs, canals, and sewers/drains (which create critical drainage areas).
 The SFRA also contains other relevant information including historic flooding incidents (from various sources), flood warning areas, and local geology and topography.
+The SFRA maps do identify Flood Zone 3a or 3b and should be the starting point for identifying 3b (functional flood plain). - 3.4.5 The designations of Flood Zone 3b in Craven has been made based on the approach set out in the Council's SFRA (2017), which is a mix of modelled, historic designations and proxy information.
+Further investigation (for example as part of a Flood Risk Assessment or further modelling) may indicate that the functional floodplain is larger, or smaller, than that presented in the SFRA.
+If intending to challenge the functional floodplain (FZ3b) extent, the applicant is responsible for providing evidence to demonstrate flood risk to a site.
+Areas that would naturally flood should be considered as functional floodplain, and not removed unless solid infrastructure or buildings exist.
+The Environment Agency holds a number of detailed flood models that may be relevant to the assessment of flood risk for a development site, which may include more up to date modelling and/or data that can assist in better understanding flood risk on any specific site.
+Applicants are advised to contact the EA to access this information.